South Australian Regional Visitor Strategy 2025

 The 2025 RVS outlines eight strategic pillars that apply across regions, critical to the success of SA’s visitor economy.
 Each of the 11 tourism regions has a set of regional response priorities which serve as an action plan for the RVS steering committee to work with regional tourism organisations, local councils and key stakeholders to drive outcomes.

-Find out how South Australia is tracking against the targets set in the Regional Visitor Strategy.
+Find out how South Australia is tracking against the targets set in the Regional Visitor Strategy (released May 2022).

 STRATEGY: South Australian Regional Visitor Strategy 2020 (released May 2018)